 Northern Ireland High Street Voucher Scheme: How to apply and who is eligible

-Northern Ireland High Street Voucher Scheme: How to apply as launch date looms
+As anticipation grows for Northern Ireland's High Street Voucher Scheme, many people are left asking how they can apply.

-NI's High Street Voucher Scheme applications will open on Sunday, September 12, 2021, offering an important boost to the economy.
-But as the application date approaches, many people are left asking how they can apply.
+The countdown is on for the launch date of the High Street Voucher Scheme, with the Department for Economy confirming applications for the £100 voucher will open on a date after Sunday September 12, 2021, but an exact date has yet to be confirmed.

-The countdown is on for the launch date of the High Street Voucher Scheme, with the Department for Economy confirming applications for the £100 voucher will open on Sunday , September 12, 2021.
+A DfE Spokesman said, 'The Department is currently finalising the scheme and the Minister will announce further details - including a date for the opening of registrations – in the near future.'

 The voucher scheme is hoped to give a vital boost to business impacted by the pandemic and bring people back into our towns and cities, after a turbulent 18 months for retailers.